 New York City FC beats LA Galaxy 2-0

 CARSON, Calif.
-(AP) — Héber Araújo dos Santos and Maximiliano Moralez scored late in the first half and New York City FC beat the LA Galaxy 2-0 on Saturday.
+(AP) — Héber Araújo dos Santos and Maximiliano Moralez scored late in the first half and New York City FC beat Los Angeles.

 Héber gave City (4-1-6) the lead in the 44th minute, putting back the rebound of Ismael Tajouri-Shradi’s saved attempt.
 The Galaxy’s Uriel Antuna conceded a hand-ball penalty three minutes later, and Moralez converted from the spot in stoppage time.